veadar/fullscreen-text-slideshow/readme.md

 This is a viewer for reading text simply.

-Split with paragraphs(or any) and Reading by cursor key.
+Split with "。"(or any) and Reading by cursor key.

 Appearance is customizable with CSS.